-PureVPN diligently supports Privacy Awareness Week 2019 As every year, the dedicated week hopes to aware others regarding the perils that exist online and how you should combat online threats.
-This year, Internet Privacy holds the message ‘Don’t be in the dark’ which essentially means that as a netizen, you must know your online privacy rights and ensure that those rights are exercised.
+PureVPN diligently supports National Cybersecurity Awareness Month 2019.
+As every year, the dedicated month of October hopes to aware others regarding the perils that exist online and how you should combat online threats.
+This year, NCSAM holds the message ‘Own It’ ‘Secure It’ ‘Protect It’ which essentially means that as a netizen, you must know your online privacy rights and ensure that those rights are exercised.

-The week aims to instill the responsibility of being cautious and more importantly, don’t be in the Dark.
+The month aims to instill the responsibility of being cautious and more importantly, secure your personal and confidential information.

 Online privacy has become a major concern these days.
 With the growing number of cyber breaches, the introduction of new data retention laws, and an increase in government surveillance, it seems like Internet privacy is just an illusion.

 And as if that wasn’t enough, the apps you use on your smartphones or tablets also tend to leak data behind your back.
 Ultimately, the leaked data reveals pretty much about everything about you like your personality, traits, online behavior, and more.